ilias-karimalis/MarkovMusic/README.md

 sequence based on the note sequence in the MIDI file.

 requires:
-- midi <- a haskell package
+- HCodecs <- a haskell package

 to play files you can import into online music sequencer: http://onlinesequencer.net/import